DevExpress-Examples/maui-collection-view/Readme.md

 ### Load-More

-The *CollectionViewLoadMore* project demostrates a list that is automatically updated when a user scrolls to the end.
+The *CollectionViewLoadMore* project demonstrates a list that is automatically updated when a user scrolls to the end.

 ![DevExpress Mobile UI for .NET MAUI](./Images/load-more.png)